Álvaro Fernández Armero

-Álvaro Fernández Armero (born 6 March 1969) is Spanish film director, writer, producer and actor; who is known for El columpio (1993), Vergüenza (2017) and The Art of Dying (2000).
+Álvaro Fernández Armero (born 6 March 1969) is a Spanish film director, writer, producer and actor; who is known for El columpio (1993), Vergüenza (2017) and The Art of Dying (2000).

 Early life

 Álvaro Fernández Armero was born on 6 March 1969 in Madrid.
 He studied Philosophy and later was trained in different fields of cinematography.

 Personal life

 He has a sibling named Coloma Fernández Armero, who is a screenwriter.